angelalopezcardona/angelalopezcardona.github.io/_news/announcement_9.md

- I've started a research stay at the [University of Glasgow](https://www.gla.ac.uk) where I will focus on Multimodal LLMs.
+Started a research stay at the [University of Glasgow](https://www.gla.ac.uk) where I will focus on Multimodal LLMs.